How Does a Content Management System Work?

 Information Is Captured From All Forms of Content

-For SMEs and large enterprises, the stream of information flooding into your organization at all times can be very difficult to maintain, organize, and process.
+For enterprises, the stream of information flooding into your organization at all times can be very difficult to maintain, organize, and process.
 Sometimes, this content is structured, which simplifies the process of handling it.
 However, a large volume of this information is unstructured or requires some form of manual processing to become structured.
 One of the most important concepts of content management is the structuring of unstructured information.
 In terms of accelerating business processes, structured data has far more utility than unstructured data.

 Capture technology is an integral component of ECM.
 By utilizing Optical Character Recognition (OCR) software to capture information from all forms of content, your organization can begin to add structure to its information at scale.
 Not every piece of OCR software is up to the task.
 Consider the differences between basic OCR software and an enterprise-class solution: